Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 To evaluate the quality of the predicted research areas, submissions will be evaluated using  **Accuracy** using multiple evaluation measures, including **Exact Match(EM)**, **String Distance (SD)**, and **Embedding Distance (ED)**.

-### Exact Match (EM)
+#### Exact Match (EM)
 In an exact match, we compare the output of the model directly with the ground truth data.
 It is a binary measure for comparing the result; if it matches, then 1, else 0.
 For instance, if the LLM returns “Social” and the actual research area is “Social Science”, then the EM returns 0.

-### String Distance (SD)
+#### String Distance (SD)

 For the string distance measure, we compute the similarity between the predicted and actual research areas using the normalized Levenshtein distance.
 This metric captures partially correct answers where the wording may differ slightly but still remains close to the expected result.
 The normalized Levenshtein similarity is computed as:

-The normalized Levenshtein similarity between two strings is defined as:

 <p align="center">
   <img src="https://github.com/Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/blob/main/e1.png" alt="Evaluation Metrics" width="700"/>
 </p>

 ### Embedding Distance (ED)